VxWolf/Real-ish-Weapon-Names/README.txt

 CHANGE LOG:

+v6
+-Added support for some barrel extensions
+-Added support for a few custom weapons (more coming eventually) -Fixed the name of some crossbows
+-Changelog now points to github page
+-Updated name of the IZHMA 12 to "IZHMA Konsurn 12G" (From "IZHMA 12G") -Updated name of the Tempest-21 to "IMI Tempest 21" (From "IMI MTAR-21") -Other stuff I probably forgot

 v5
 -Added names and descriptions for the rest of the akimbo weapons -Reduced the will to live for VxWolf by 80%